 - Crash rate stats per make – Teslas have much lower crash rates than other vehicles.
 As of the fourth quarter of 2022, Tesla reported only one accident for every 4.85 million miles driven in which drivers were using Tesla’s Autopilot technology and one for every 1.4 million miles driven for drivers who were not using Autopilot.
 In contrast, the National Highway Traffic Safety Administration (NHTSA) reports the U.S. average is one accident per 652,000 miles.
 These low crash rates may help bring down car insurance rates for Teslas.

 - Price of parts – Teslas come with high-tech parts that can be costly to repair after an accident, which may contribute to the make's high average insurance costs.
 Additionally, Tesla’s parts are unique to the brand and may require more time to source, further contributing to higher costs.

 - Safety features – Teslas come equipped with top-of-the-line safety features, including automatic emergency braking, forward collision warning, blind spot collision warning and lane departure avoidance.
 These systems may bring down the cost of insurance as they are designed to prevent accidents and might earn you a safety feature discount from some carriers.
 On the other hand, complex electrical systems can be difficult and costly to repair, which may drive up insurance costs.

 Car insurance for a Tesla by model

 Teslas are expensive luxury vehicles with proprietary parts that correspond to high average insurance costs.
 However, some models may be less costly to insure than others.
-The following average rates may be useful for comparison, but keep in mind that individual factors specific to you and your vehicle influence the price you pay for insurance, so your premiums will likely vary from the ones listed below.
+The following average rates may be useful for comparison, but keep in mind that individual factors specific to you and your vehicle influence the price you pay for insurance, so how much Tesla insurance costs for you will likely vary from what is listed below.